What Is Stevia?

-Stevia is about 100 to 300 times sweeter than sugar, but has no carbohydrates, calories, or artificial ingredients.
+Stevia is about 200 to 400 times sweeter than table sugar and is a non-nutritive sweetener, which means it has no carbohydrates, calories, or artificial ingredients.

 Cooking With Stevia

 You can use stevia the way you would table sugar.
 To include it in some of your favorite foods and drinks, you can:

 - Sprinkle it on.
 You can add some stevia to your cereal or use it in hot or cold drinks.

 - Cook with it.
 It's best to check the package before you measure out sweetener, as each brand has its own sugar-to-stevia ratio.
 If you use too much, it can cause a bitter aftertaste.